 What is Breast Augmentation?

-Breast augmentation is a procedure performed to increase breast size and/or fix breast asymmetry.
-Breast augmentation is one of the most popular cosmetic surgeries in the United States.
-Each breast augmentation is situational to the patient and the size and implant type is determined by Dr. Guarnieri depending on the desired outcome of the patient.
+Breast augmentation is a procedure to increase breast size and/or fix breast asymmetry.
+Breast augmentation is a very popular cosmetic surgery in the United States.
+Each breast augmentation is situational to the patient.
+Dr. Guarnieri will determine the size and implant type depending on the needs of the patient.
+Breast augmentation is not a substitute for a breast lift or mastopexy.

 Breast implant surgery is NOT for women: